Let’s Learn, Enjoy and Revitalize Our Beautiful Heritage, Language and Culture Together!

 The Eagle represents love because he flies highest and closest to the Creator and can see all the ways of being from great distances.
 Know and understand peace.
 View your inner-self from the perspective of all teachings and let love into your heart.

-(The moose teaches us to be true to ourselves and others, living each day with honesty.)
+(The robin teaches us to be true to ourselves and others, living each day with honesty.)

 Plants and Medicines – Rooted in Our Past and Present